-IES has mobilized UC Berkeley’s singular research resources to examine Europe in its global context and train a new generation of scholars in innovative ways of seeing and knowing Europe In collaboration with IES’ country programs and a wide range of research and teaching units on the Berkeley campus, IES engages five interdisciplinary faculty clusters to expand and diffuse knowledge of Global Europe.
-The cluster on Europe and the Future of Global Trade and Investment assesses Europe’s role in the creation of a new international economic architecture in the wake of the global financial crisis.
-The second focuses on EU-California Collaboration to study cross-border public health threats, environmental threats and illegal immigration.
-A third focuses on A New Security Architecture for Europe in order to explore Europe’s role in NATO and growing willingness to confront a resurgent Russia.
-The fourth, Globalization and Governance, examines how global forces impact EU governance and, in turn, how EU policy and its governance model affect other parts of the world.
-The final cluster, Language, Culture and History in a Global Europe, examines how transnational connections affect European languages, cultures, and politics.
+In collaboration with IES’ country programs and a wide range of research and teaching units on the Berkeley campus, IES engages five interdisciplinary faculty clusters to expand and diffuse knowledge of Global Europe.
+The cluster on Europe and the Future of Trade and Investment assesses Europe’s role in the creation of a new international economic architecture.
+The second focuses on EU-California Collaboration to study cross-border threats.
+A third focuses on A New Security Architecture for Europe in order to explore Europe’s role in NATO and challenges faced by a resurgent Russia.
+The fourth, Globalization and Governance, examines how global forces impact transatlantic relations and EU governance and, in turn, how EU policy and its governance model affect other parts of the world.
+The final cluster, Europe’s Languages, Cultures and History in Global Dialogue, looks at how global connections affect European languages, cultures, and politics from both a contemporary and historical perspective.
 IES also explores the long-term effects of Europe’s colonial legacy.
-Research on these themes related to Global Europe is funded primarily through the research programs of IES, other research centers at UC Berkeley, and California state funding.
-Funding from the National Resource Center on Western Europe broadcasts that research via outreach conferences, workshops, and teacher conferences, a partnership with community colleges, blogs, and social media, making it accessible to a number of targeted audiences and available for classroom use.

 IES periodically publishes working papers that highlight the findings of its research across topics including political economy, migration, and European integration.